 Each trajectory needs an estimation of the route traveled by the subscriber.
-All we know from the subscriber information provided by the network operator is a series of handover events that gives a rough representation of the route traveled by the user.
+All we know, from the subscriber’s information provided by the network operator, is a series of handover events that gives a rough representation of the route traveled by the user.
 The following parts will describe in more detail how the subscribers’ path and velocity can be derived from this information.

-The estimation of the subscribers path is an iterative process that takes the cell area estimation, the road network and the subscriber information as input variables.
-The process first estimates the start and end position of the subscriber and then computes a route between these two points.
+The estimation of the subscriber’s path is an iterative process that takes the cell area estimation, the road network and the subscriber’s information as input variables.
+The process first estimates the start and end positions of the subscriber and then computes a route between these two points.
 At the end of the process the velocity of the subscriber will be computed by taking the position and the timestamp of consecutive handovers into account.

 The Location of the Subscriber

 Until now the location within the cell coverage is still unknown.
-However, for estimating the subscribers route a start and end point is required.
-The start and end point of a trajectory is marked by the call establish event and the call termination event respectively.
-Therefore, our approach is predicting the subscribers start and end position within the extent of the cell where the event originated.
+However, for estimating the subscribers route a start and end points are required.
+The start and end points of a trajectory are marked by the call establishment event and the call termination event respectively.
+Therefore, our approach is predicting the subscribers start and end positions within the extent of the cell where the event originated.

 To narrow these boundaries, the system uses geographical input (CORINE land cover) and socio-statistical maps (population density maps).
 By using CORINE land cover data the system can define areas where it is unlikely that a subscriber will start or end his journey.
 This step can be parameterized by giving each of the CLC classes a percentage factor.
 The percentage defines how likely it is that a subscriber starts or ends a call in this class.
 In this manner the subscribers location can be restricted to a few defined CLC classes such as artificial surfaces, urban fabric and industrial, commercial and transport units.

 Our second assumption is that subscribers will more likely start or end their call in a higher populated area within the cell boundaries.
-Therefore, the system uses population density maps in order to better estimate the start or end position.
+Therefore, the system uses population density maps in order to better estimate the start or end positions.